kissg1988/seafile-openwrt/README.md

 <code>make package/seafile-server/{clean,compile} V=s</code>

-* Once done, you'll find the packages generated in "./bin/[platform]/packages/seafile".
-These are ready to be installed.
+* Once done, you'll find the packages generated in "./bin/[platform]/packages/seafile" ready to be installed on your router.

 Known bugs
 ----------